The LSST DESC DC2 Simulated Sky Survey: Modeling the DC2 Universe

 The empirical model used for cosmoDC2 is based on UniverseMachine \citep{behroozi_etal18}, augmented with additional rest-frame magnitude and color modeling.
 This model is applied to Outer Rim halos to populate its halo lightcone with galaxies.
-Then, as described above, these galaxies are matched to those that have been obtained by running the Galacticus SAM \citep{benson_2010b} on a small companion simulation to Outer Rim.
+Then, as described above, these galaxies are matched to those that have been obtained by running the Galacticus SAM \citep{benson_2010b} on the small companion simulation, AlphaQ, which was also used for protoDC2 (see \autoref{sec:exgal}).
 The Galacticus model provides the remaining LSST rest-frame magnitudes not obtained from the empirical model, as well as LSST observer-frame magnitudes,\footnote{Total throughputs for six LSST filters were obtained from \https{github.com/lsst/throughputs/releases/tag/1.4}} SDSS rest-frame and observer-frame magnitudes, and coarse-grained SEDs obtained from a set of top-hat filters spanning the wavelength range from 100 nm to 2 $\mu$m.
 The magnitudes are available separately for disk and bulge components, and with and without host-galaxy extinction corrections and emission-line corrections.
 Galaxy shapes, orientations and sizes are obtained by additional empirical modeling based on properties obtained from the matched SAM galaxies (e.g., the bulge-to-total ratio).
 The shapes and sizes are provided separately for the disk and bulge components and the light profiles are assumed to be $n=1$ Sersic and $n=4$ Sersic for the disk and bulge components, respectively.
 Additional information on the implementation of the modeling of SEDs and morphologies is given in \cite{korytov}.

 The cosmoDC2 catalog also contains host halo information derived from the Outer Rim halo catalog and weak lensing distortions and deflections calculated from the Outer Rim particle lightcone catalog.
 Weak lensing quantities are derived from the particle lightcone by projecting particles onto a series of mass sheets and performing a full ray-tracing calculation to produce weak lensing maps.
 The redshift shells have a median width of approximately 114~Mpc.
 The ray-tracing calculation involves following photon paths backward in time from an observer grid to the source planes, with deflections based on the surface density of particles at each mass sheet.
 The shear and convergence values for each galaxy are obtained from the source maps by first shifting the galaxy to its observed position and then interpolating the source map to the observed position.
 Many more details are provided in \cite{korytov}.